 Newnan's six historic districts, all on the national register, contain some of Georgia's most beautiful homes and commercial buildings.
 The homes are represented by the antebellum and Victorian styles that dominated Newnan's early and mid-19th century development.
 Buildings that make up the Central Business District comprise several architectural styles, including Neoclassical, Italianate, Classical Revival, Romanesque, and Victorian.
-View the Historic Districts from our Maps Page.
+View the Historic Districts from our Interactive Web Map.

 Newnan’s Six Historic Districts:

 Cole Town: Named for R.D.
 Cole Company, this historic district is an example of a residential neighborhood which developed around a major industry.
 Founded in 1854, the R.D.
 Cole Company produced a wide variety of architectural woodwork, trusses, industrial machinery, and water towers that are still known worldwide.
 The company's woodwork distinguishes the district's residential architecture.
 Also in the district is a representation of the experimental approach to concrete and reinforced concrete bridges in the early twentieth century.